LibraryCarpentry/lc-wikidata/_episodes/01-introduction.md

 ![Wikidata_Main_Page](../fig/Wikidata_Main_Page.png)
 *Screenshot of [Wikidata Main Page](https://www.wikidata.org/wiki/Wikidata:Main_Page)*

 - Now go to the search bar in the top right corner and enter "british library".
 This will give you a list with search results.
 Click the entry that says: "British Library (Q23308) national library of the United Kingdom".
-Now you should see the british librarie's item page:
+Now you should see the british library's item page:

 https://www.wikidata.org/wiki/Q23308